 Here are some of the benefits that will let you understand why having a jigsaw set is so popular and effective.

 Though you might know about woodworking jigsaw earlier, a jigsaw’s power is not restricted to wood only.
 It works effectively on other kinds of materials, as well.
-Besides cutting wood of different density and thickness, jigsaws can effectively cut drywall, steel, and fiberglass.
+Besides cutting wood of different densities and thicknesses, jigsaws can effectively cut drywall, steel, and fiberglass.